In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 Embodies a Coaching Mindset

-Definition: Develops and maintains a mindset that is open, curious, flexible and client-centered
+Definition: ICF Credentialed Business Coach develops and maintains a mindset that is open, curious, flexible and client-centered.

 - Acknowledges that clients are responsible for their own choices